zetamarkets/sdk/README.md

   headers: { "Content-Type": "application/json" },
 });

-// Loads the SDK exchange singleton.
-This can take up to 10 seconds... await Exchange.load(
-  [assets.Asset.SOL, assets.Asset.BTC] // Can be one or more depending on what you wish to trade PROGRAM_ID,
+const loadExchangeConfig = types.defaultLoadExchangeConfig(
   Network.DEVNET,
   connection,
-  utils.defaultCommitment(),
-  undefined, // Exchange wallet can be ignored for normal clients.
+  [assets.Asset.SOL, assets.Asset.BTC], // Can be one or more depending on what you wish to trade utils.defaultCommitment(),
-  0, // ThrottleMs - increase if you are running into rate limit issues on startup. undefined // Callback - See below for more details.
+  0, // ThrottleMs - increase if you are running into rate limit issues on startup. true // LoadFromStore - whether you wish to load market addresses from the static storage (faster) or fetch everything from the chain (slower)
+);

+// Loads the SDK exchange singleton.
+This can take a few seconds... await Exchange.load( loadExchangeConfig, undefined // Callback - See below for more details.
 );
 ```